Short overview of the reception system

 2023 3,050 3,075 6,125

-It is also worth reiterating that the asylum procedure is conducted only in asylum centres, in 2023 mainly in AC Krnjača and sometimes in AC Obrenovac.
-Other asylum centres were visited once or twice by the Asylum Office in 2023, meaning that people accommodated in other asylum facilities do not have effective access to asylum hearing, but they can only lodge asylum application in writing.
+It is also worth reiterating that the asylum procedure was mainly conducted in asylum centres, in 2024 mainly in AC Krnjača and sometimes in AC Obrenovac, while AC Sjenica was visited several times at the end of 2024.
+Thus, most of the people accommodated in AC Sjenica do not have effective access to an asylum interview, but also they can only lodge asylum applications in writing.
 This contributes to an extensive length of the first instance asylum procedure.

-On the other hand, RCs in Adaševci, Sombor, Principovci, Šid, Kikinda, Subotica and other facilities located closer to borders with Romania, Croatia or Hungary had more fluctuations in terms of the number of people present until November 2023 and more flexible policies on entering and exiting the premises, as dozens or even hundreds of refugees and migrants were attempting to irregularly cross to the EU on a daily basis and those who are unsuccessful would simply come back.
-Accommodation in these facilities does not require registration certificates and these are usually large-scale facilities designed for a short-terms stay in tents or other improvised shelters.
-RC Pirot, RC Bosilegrad and RC Dimitrovgrad are located at the entry points from Bulgaria, while RC Preševo and RC Bujanovac are located on south, in the vicinity of the border with North Macedonia.
+On the other hand, RCs in Adaševci, Sombor, Principovci, Šid, Kikinda, Subotica and other facilities located closer to borders with Romania, Croatia or Hungary were closed down in the first quarter of 2024 and only RC Principovci remains operational for UASCs.
+Accommodation in these facilities did not require registration certificates and these were usually large-scale facilities designed for a short-term stay in tents or other improvised shelters.
+RC Pirot, RC Bosilegrad and RC Dimitrovgrad are located at the entry points from Bulgaria, while RC Preševo and RC Bujanovac are located in the south, in the vicinity of the border with North Macedonia.
+RC Preševo and RC Bujanovac remained open, while the eastern centres were closed until the end of July 2024.

-One of the major issues in 2023 was the fact that most of the registered foreigners were referred to AC Sjenica and AC Tutin, two asylum centres in which applicants’ asylum procedure cannot be conducted, as they generally do not organise asylum interviews.
-Namely, in 2023, the Asylum Office visited these two facilities only once,[20] even though several dozen persons lodged their asylum applications in writing.
-In comparison to the last year, CRM and MoI did not allow transfers from these two centres to AC Krnjača or AC Obrenovac where Asylum Office can organise asylum interviews, unless people belonged to one of the vulnerable categories (SGBV or LGBTQI+ for instance), when they are allowed to move to AC Krnjača.
+One of the major issues in 2024 was the fact that most of the registered foreigners were referred to AC Sjenica and AC Tutin, two asylum centres in which applicants’ asylum procedure cannot be conducted effectively, as they generally do not organise asylum interviews.
+Namely, in 2023, the Asylum Office visited these two facilities only once,[14] even though several dozen persons lodged their asylum applications in writing, while in 2024, AC Sjenica was visited several times at the end of the year.
+In comparison to 2022, the CRM and MoI did not allow transfers from these two centres to AC Krnjača or AC Obrenovac, where the Asylum Office can organise asylum interviews, unless people belonged to one of the vulnerable categories (SGBV or LGBTQI+ for instance), when they are allowed to move to AC Krnjača.

-According to the Asylum Act, a foreigner obtains the status of asylum seeker only after having lodged an asylum application.[21]
-Prior to that, persons issued with registration certificates are not considered to be asylum seekers and thus are not entitled to rights and obligations envisaged in the Asylum Act, which encompass the right to accommodation.[22]
-Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2023, they were not explicitly entitled to it under the Asylum Act, the Foreigners Act or any other law governing the field of asylum and migration.
+As outlined in the previous parts of the Report and according to the Asylum Act, a foreigner obtains the status of asylum seeker only after having lodged an asylum application.[15]
+Prior to that, persons issued with registration certificates are not considered to be asylum seekers and thus are not entitled to rights and obligations envisaged in the Asylum Act, which encompass the right to accommodation.[16]
+Accordingly, even though the vast majority of foreigners were accommodated in asylum and reception centres in the course of 2024, they were not explicitly entitled to it under the Asylum Act, the Foreigners Act or any other law governing the field of asylum and migration.

-Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final or if they are provided with financial support they have to leave from the moment the support is granted.[24]
-In practice, most of these people already leave on their private address when they receive a positive decision.
+Asylum seekers who are granted asylum are entitled to stay in asylum centres up to one year after their decision on asylum became final or if they are provided with financial support they have to leave from the moment the support is granted.[18]
+In practice, most of these people already live at a private address when they receive a positive decision.

-Finally, and taking into consideration the fact that there is no vulnerability assessment upon admission to reception facilities and of the newly arrived foreigners, many vulnerable foreign nationals remain unidentified.
-And even if they are identified, in most of the cases their stay in reception facilities is no different than stay of less vulnerable categories of people on the move.
+Finally, and taking into consideration that there is no vulnerability assessment upon admission to reception facilities of the newly arrived foreigners, many vulnerable foreign nationals remain unidentified.
+Even when they are identified, in most cases they are not granted additional support or different conditions than other less vulnerable categories of people on the move.

 [1] Article 23 Asylum Act; Chapters II and III Migration Management Act.